10 Must-See Things to Do in Chattanooga for First-Time Visitors

 Location: Lookout Mountain, TN

-Ruby Falls is one of the unique Chattanooga things to do.
+Ruby Falls is one of the unique things to do in Chattanooga.
 Why is it unique?
 Have you heard of underground waterfalls?
 If yes, then this is one of the biggest of them.
-You take an elevator (down 260ft) that takes you deep underground to see a breathtaking waterfall inside a cave.
+You take an elevator (down 260ft) deep underground to see a breathtaking waterfall inside a cave.
 It was discovered in 1928.
 This natural wonder is amazingly located 1,120 feet below the surface.

-You take a guided tour that passes through narrow rock tunnels, where you see several strange rock formations.
-This tour opens up to the stunning 145-foot waterfall that is glowing under colorful lights.
-A breathtaking sight!
+You take a guided tour through narrow rock tunnels and see several strange rock formations.
+The tour opens up to the stunning 145-foot waterfall, which glows under colorful lights.
+It’s a breathtaking sight!

-Walking through the dim cave, I felt the cool air and heard the drip of water echo off the stone walls.
-Twisting paths led deeper underground until I stood in front of the glowing waterfall.
-It was like stepping into another world, hidden beneath the mountain.
-There are also many events taking place here, such as the Lantern Tour.
+Walking through the dim cave, I felt the cool air and heard water drip echo off the stone walls.
+Twisting paths led deeper underground until I stood before the glowing waterfall.
+It was like stepping into another world hidden beneath the mountain.
+Many events take place here, such as the Lantern Tour.
 In this tour, visitors cross the mountains only with the help of lanterns.

 Fun Things to Do in Chattanooga

 Chattanooga is packed with exciting activities for adventure lovers.
-Whether it is climbing, riding a historic train, or experiencing breathtaking views, there is something for everyone.
+Whether you are climbing, riding a historic train, or experiencing breathtaking views, there is something for everyone.
 These fun-filled Chattanooga attractions offer unforgettable experiences and a new way to see the city.

 4. Chattanooga Ghost Tour